The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Building the Framework in Practice

 Week 1: Audit.
 List every metric currently tracked across all tools.
-For each one, note who owns it, how often it is reviewed, and what action it triggers.
+For each one, note who owns it, how often it’s reviewed, and what action it triggers.
 Most teams find that 60-70% of their metrics fail the “what action does this trigger?” test.
+We found that 65% of ours failed.

 Week 2: Define the tree.
 Start with your north star and work down through branches, drivers, and tactical metrics.
 Get sign-off from every team lead on the metrics that affect their team.